New Orleans during Halloween

 St. Louis Cemetery #2

-New Orleans is filled with unique architecture some of which can be found in the cities numerous cemeteries.
-What’s unique is the fact that the graves are above ground due to the fact that the city is below sea level.
+New Orleans is filled with unique architecture some of which can be found in the city's numerous cemeteries.
+What’s unique is that the graves are above ground because the city is below sea level.
 This makes for a cool walking tour.
 St. Louis Cemetery is north of the French Quarter and relatively easy to get to.

 Lafitte's Blacksmith Shop on Bourbon Street

 The fact that Lafitte’s Blacksmith Shop is the oldest structure in American housing a bar was more than enough to draw us to it.
-Originally constructed between 1722-32, prior to American Independence, the building now houses a bar on the infamous Bourbon Street.
-If you are going to visit only one bar on Bourbon Street then make it Lafitte’s Blacksmith Shop, located at the far end of the street where it's moderately less hectic.
+Originally constructed between 1722-32, before American Independence, the building now houses a bar on the infamous Bourbon Street.
+If you will visit only one bar on Bourbon Street then make it Lafitte’s Blacksmith Shop, at the far end of the street where it’s moderately less hectic.
 Being that it was Halloween weekend the street was packed with revelers dressed in costumes.
-One group had gone so far as to dress up in matching outfits and dancing in sync!
+One group had dressed up in matching outfits and dancing in sync!

 Frenchman Street is where we spent much of our last day in New Orleans.
-Located at the far eastern end of the French Quarter, the street is lined with bars featuring live music, even to our delight on a Monday afternoon!
-Our first stop was The Spotted Cat Music Club, a cash only bar featuring live music throughout the day.
+At the far eastern end of the French Quarter, the street is lined with bars featuring live music, even to our delight on a Monday afternoon!
+Our first stop was The Spotted Cat Music Club, a cash-only bar featuring live music throughout the day.
 We stayed long enough to catch two of the acts, both of which were amazing.
-The last act we were fortunate to catch was Sara McCoy a well known musician in New Orleans, who had dressed up for Halloween.
+The last act we were fortunate to catch was Sara McCoy a well-known musician in New Orleans, who had dressed up for Halloween.
 You can hear some of her music here.
 Check out the video below of the first act we listened to.

 After the Spotted Cat Music Club we headed down the street to Bamboula’s for some more music.
 We grabbed a beer at the bar and listened to a group that featured a tap dancer, who was also dressed for Halloween.
 Unsurprisingly Frenchman Street was filled with people dressed up for Halloween.

-Jackson Square is another iconic images of New Orleans and was the site of our final act on Halloween night.
-Walking around with our to-go beers we strolled around the square and caught the beginning of the Halloween Parade and the hundreds of party-goers dressed in costumes as well as the many tarot card readers.
-New Orleans celebrates Halloween unlike any other city I have visited.
-If you’re a big fan of the holiday then I would consider traveling to here next year.
+Jackson Square is another iconic image of New Orleans and was the site of our final act on Halloween night.
+Walking around with our to-go beers we strolled around the square and caught the beginning of the Halloween Parade and the hundreds of party-goers dressed in costumes and the many tarot card readers.
+New Orleans celebrates Halloween, unlike any other city I have visited.
+If you’re a big fan of the holiday, then I would consider traveling to here next year.